PCOS, Insulin, and Metformin

 People with kidney or liver problems should not take Metformin.
-Your health care provider will check your blood to make sure that you do not have blood, kidney or liver problems before you start Metformin and then usually once a year afer that.
+Your health care provider will check your blood to make sure that you do not have blood, kidney or liver problems before you start Metformin and then usually once a year after that.
 If you get sick and throw up or have diarrhea, call your health care provider and stop your Metformin until you feel completely well.
 It's very important not to be dehydrated (not having enough fluids in your body) while taking Metformin.
+You should not binge drink alcohol and take Metformin.
 Also, if you're going to have surgery or a medical or dental procedure where you can’t have anything to eat or drink, talk to your health care provider about stopping the Metformin for 48 hours before the procedure.
 If you're scheduled for an X–ray that includes a "contrast material" (a dye that helps the radiologist see the images better), you should talk to your health care provider about stopping your Metformin for up to 48 hours before and after the test.
 Getting dehydrated, having kidney problems, or having a serious infection can cause the rare condition called "lactic acidosis", so it's important to talk to your health care provider about any of these problems.

 Does Metformin have any side effects?

 In general, healthy young people don't have many side effects.
 About a third of people who take Metformin have stomach upset such as nausea, diarrhea, gas, and loss of appetite.
 Some people may complain of a metallic taste.
 If the side effects are a problem for you, it’s important to talk with your health care provider.
 You may be able to lower your dose for a few days and slowly build back up to your regular dose.

 What if I miss a dose of my Metformin?